 Educating yourself on behavioral patterns can help you be aware of such actions in your own life.
 Look at how you use money, and what kind of factors influence your actions.
 If you want support and guidance for fixing your own spending habits, talk with a Money Coach.
 Your personal Money Coach can be your accountability partner, helping you understand and improve your own behavioral economics in order to have financial success.
 They can also help you get started with Wallet.
 Call your Money Coach today at 888-724-2326.

 ¹Hoffmire, John and Ben Young.
 “Worried About Your Financial Wellness?
 Time to Study up on Behavioral Economics.”
 PFEEF Newsletter.
 May 2015.
 Email.

 ²Bankrate.com.
 “Financial Security Index: Americans Neutral.”
 Bankrate.com.
 25 Jun.
 2012.
 Web.
 4 Feb.
 2014.

 Resolutions for spending less, saving more and figuring out your taxes are all great, but they usually end up forgotten, pushed aside or delayed.
 We highly recommend the following tips to keep you on track with your finances for the new year.
 Resolution #1: Know where your money goes If you don’t know how much you […]

 It’s not just your wallet that feels the weight of financial stress.
 A recent survey found that those who deal with high financial stress also have problems with their loved ones and their well-being, among other things.1 The negative effects are everywhere, so it’s time to focus on how to fix money issues before they […]

-Millions of teenagers are tossing their school books and celebrating the long awaited summer break.
-Before your kids run out the door, share a couple tips on how to protect their adventures from identity theft.
-Tip #1: Protect Your Debit/Credit Card With all the extra daylight and warm summer nights, your teenagers will have no […]
+Millions of teenagers are tossing their school books and celebrating the long-awaited summer break.
+Before your kids run out the door, consider sharing a couple of tips on how they might protect their adventures from identity theft.
+Tip #1: Protect Your Debit/Credit Card With all the extra daylight and warm summer nights, your teenagers will […]